mattmallencode/republic/README.md

 9. Borrowed some CSS to fix scrolling issues on mobile.
 Available from: https://css-tricks.com/css-fix-for-100vh-in-mobile-webkit/
 10. Borrowed some JavaScript from Stack Overflow to fix HTML validation issues due to blank action attribute.
 Available from: https://stackoverflow.com/questions/32491347/bad-value-for-attribute-action-on-element-form-must-be-non-empty/32491636
 11. Borrowed some JavaScript from Stack Overflow to keep scroll at the buttom on the forum.
 Available from:  https://stackoverflow.com/questions/3842614/how-do-i-call-a-javascript-function-on-page-load
-12. Borrowed some Javascript from Stack Overflow to force refresh on the chat page.
+12. Borrowed some JavaScript from Stack Overflow to force refresh on the chat page.
 Available from: https://stackoverflow.com/questions/32913226/auto-refresh-page-every-30-seconds
 13. All page transition animations were made using the swup page transition library.
 Available from: https://swup.js.org/
 14. Font used is Roboto Mono.
 Available from: https://fonts.google.com/specimen/Roboto+Mono?preview.text_type=custom